SAP-samples/cloud-sfsf-benefits-ext/README.md

  2. Import the *SuccessFactors OData API* destination *sap_hcmcloud_core_odata* from **/resources** application folder in the application destinations tab.
  Follow the procedure: [here](https://help.hana.ondemand.com/help/frameset.htm?a2550c3fcf2b430f94f99072677bf9ec.html).
  3. Fill your *SAP HANA Cloud Platform* user and password in the destination user/password fields.
- 4. Configure the application role assigments from the cockpit: [Details](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html).
+ 4. Configure the application role assignments from the cockpit: [Details](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html).
 You basically can add "Administrator" Role to your *SAP HANA Cloud Platform* user.

 Now that you have *SuccessFactors OData API* connectivity configured you should be able to login to the application, with your *SAP HANA Cloud Platform* user and password.